A Frank-Wolfe-based primal heuristic for quadratic mixed-integer optimization: Primal Heuristics

-\paragraph{Specialized heuristics for QUBOs.} For QUBOs whose objective matrix has a \emph{bipartite} underlying graph, an initial solution can be improved on by alternately optimizing over each component of the graph.
+For QUBOs whose objective matrix has a \emph{bipartite} underlying graph, an initial solution can be improved on by alternately optimizing over each component of the graph.
 This heuristic can seem redundant in comparison with the more general approach described above.
-However, the implementation of this specific case can be made very fast by exploiting this bipartite structure at a very low level in the code.
-The inspiration for this fast implementation comes from similar problems encountered in quantum communications, namely, the computation of the local bound of a (bipartite) Bell inequality~\cite{designolle2023improved}.
-In practice, however, this approach was overwhelmingly outperformed by the other heuristics described above.
+However, as there is a simple closed-form solution for each step of the alternating optimization, this specific case can be implemented very efficiently.
+The inspiration for this comes from similar problems encountered in quantum communications, namely, the computation of the local bound of a (bipartite) Bell inequality~\cite{designolle2023improved}.
+In practice, however, this approach was consistently outperformed by the other heuristics described above.